leafo/lessphp/docs/docs.md

 **lessphp** is a compiler that generates CSS from a superset language which adds a collection of convenient features often seen in other languages.
-All CSS is compatible with LESS, so to get started you don't need to rewrite your CSS.
+All CSS is compatible with LESS, so you can start using new features with your existing CSS.

 It is based off the original and defunct Ruby implementation in addition to the current JavaScript one, [less.js](http://lesscss.org).